Luther Duncan: President of Auburn University (Alabama Polytechnic Institute)

-Duncan maintained that the prevailing interpretation of the state's Teacher-Training Equalization Fund greatly favored the University of Alabama at the AU's expense, even consigning the AU to second-class status.
+Duncan maintained that the prevailing interpretation of the state's Teacher-Training Equalization Fund favored the University of Alabama at the AU's expense, even consigning the AU to second-class status.

 Working closely with Alabama Governor Bibb Graves, U.S. Senator John H. Bankhead, and E.A.
-O'Neal, president of the American Farm Bureau, Duncan eventually secured passage of the Bankhead-Jones Act, which increased funding for resident teaching, agricultural research, and agricultural extension.
+O'Neal, president of the American Farm Bureau, Duncan helped secure passage of the Bankhead-Jones Act, which increased funding for resident teaching, agricultural research, and agricultural extension.

-Duncan also was a strong supporter of the equalization principle that each Alabama student should receive the same level of state support regardless of the institution attended.
+Duncan also strongly believed that each Alabama student should receive the same level of state support regardless of the institution attended.
 Moreover, he also publicly advocated for a cooperative recruitment plan and the assignment of roles to Alabama and the AU so that each could "render maximum service" in the areas it was best equipped to serve.
-However, stiff opposition at the time prevented much of this from being realized in his lifetime.
+However, political opposition at the time prevented many of these plans from being fully realized in his lifetime.

-Towards the end of his career, Duncan came into more conflict over Extension's longstanding relationship with the Alabama Farm Bureau.
-Incoming populist Governor James "Big Jim" Folsom, along with API trustee and Folsom supporter Gould Beech, maintained that agriculture had suffered a relative decline — a problem, they claimed, that was due in large part to Alabama Extension — and that Extension was still engaged in improper political activity with the Farm Bureau.
+Towards the end of his career, controversy resurfaced regarding Extension Service's longstanding relationship with the Alabama Farm Bureau.
+Incoming populist Governor James "Big Jim" Folsom, along with AU trustee and Folsom supporter Gould Beech, maintained that agriculture had suffered a relative decline due in large part to Alabama Extension, and that Extension was still engaged in improper political activity with the Farm Bureau.

-Duncan unexpectedly died on 26 July 1947, at the President's Mansion of Alabama Polytechnic Institute, his residence at the time.
-He was 71.
+Death and legacy

-Legacy
+On July 26, 1947, at the age of 71, Duncan died of a heart attack at his residence, the President's Mansion of Auburn University.

-Duncan remains a somewhat controversial figure in Alabama history.
-He is recognized for transforming the Alabama Extension Service and the AU into the driving forces on the Alabama political scene.
-Furthermore, he is also considered as a visionary and reformer — an early and vocal proponent of equitable funding for Alabama higher education, though one who never hesitated to secure what he considered to be the AU's fair share.
+Duncan is recognized for transforming the Alabama Extension Service and the AU into driving forces on Alabama's political scene.
+He was an early and vocal proponent of equitable funding for Alabama's higher education.